simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 Linux hardening refers to the process of **securing a Linux system by implementing various security measures and best practices**.
 These measures aim to **reduce the system's attack surface, minimize vulnerabilities, and enhance its resistance** against unauthorized access and malicious activities.

 When it comes to Linux hardening, there are several key areas that are typically addressed.
 One of the first steps is to ensure that the system is **running the latest version of the Linux kernel**.
 This is important because new releases often include **security patches and bug fixes** that address known vulnerabilities.
-Additionally, Linux hardening involves **configuring the system's firewall** to restrict incoming and outgoing network traffic, as well as **implementing access controls** to limit user privileges.
+Also, Linux hardening involves **configuring the system's firewall** to restrict incoming and outgoing network traffic, as well as **implementing access controls** to limit user privileges.

 Another crucial aspect of Linux hardening is securing the system's **authentication mechanisms**.
 This includes **enforcing strong password policies, implementing two-factor authentication, and disabling unused accounts**.
 By implementing these measures, the risk of **unauthorized access to the system is significantly reduced**.

 Also, Linux hardening also involves **regular monitoring and auditing** of the system's logs.
 This allows administrators to **detect and respond to any suspicious activities or potential security breaches promptly**.
-Additionally, system hardening may include installing and configuring **intrusion detection and prevention systems**, which can help **identify and block malicious activities** in real-time.
+Also, system hardening may include installing and configuring **intrusion detection and prevention systems**, which can help **identify and block malicious activities** in real-time.

 ### Why is Linux Hardening Essential?